Assessing the Efficacy of the Franklin Scholars Peer Mentoring Programme

-Consent from schools – We will have a research agreement with each participating school, that allows us to undertake this study on their school grounds.
+Consent from schools – We have secured research agreements with each participating school (listed below), giving us consent to go forward with the study as described here.

 Consent from parents – We will ask for parental consent for each student participant.
 Students for whom we do not secure consent will still be asked to take the assessments (so that they are not identifiable by their peers as students whose parents withheld consent), but their test materials will be destroyed immediately after collection by Franklin Scholars.

 Consent from students – Students will have the option to discreetly opt in or opt out of the study by simply choosing not to complete the test and/or choosing not to write their name on their test papers.